High performance compute virtual machine sizes

 In Azure, IP over IB is not supported.
 Only RDMA over IB is supported.

 Deploy the RDMA-capable HPC VMs in the same availability set or VM scale set (when you use the Azure Resource Manager deployment model) or the same cloud service (when you use the classic deployment model).
+If you use a VM scale set, ensure that you limit the deployment to a single placement group; for example, in a Resource Manager template, set the singlePlacementGroup property to true.
 Additional requirements for RDMA-capable HPC VMs to access the Azure RDMA network follow.

 Only Intel MPI 5.x versions are supported.
 Later versions (2017, 2018) of the Intel MPI runtime library are not compatible with the Azure Linux RDMA drivers.